adub20018/SpaceCraft/README.md

 ## Gameplay Instructions
-**Mine asteroids and refine them to upgrade your spaceship, enhancing mining efficiency and refining capabilities.**
+**Click the Spaceship to mine asteroids and refine them to upgrade your spaceship, enhancing mining efficiency and refining capabilities.**

 ### Upgrades

 1. **Click Power**
-   Increases the tractor beam charge each time you click on the spaceship.
+   Increase how much the tractor beam charges when you click the spaceship.

 2. **Idle Charge**
-   Boosts the tractor beam's charge while you’re idle or refining.
+   Increase how much the tractor beam charges while you are idle or refining.

-3. **Navigator**
+4. **Navigator**
-   Guides your spaceship toward denser asteroid fields, increasing the number of asteroids available to harvest.
+   Navigate towards more dense asteroid field.
+More asteroids to harvest.

-4. **Harvest Time**
+5. **Harvest Time**
-   Reduces the time required for the tractor to harvest an asteroid.
+   Decrease how much time the tractor takes to harvest an asteroid.

 ---

 ### Refinery

-Click to refine asteroids into one of three minerals, each essential for different upgrades:
+Click to refine your asteroids into one of 3 minerals crucial for upgrades.

 - **Gravitite**
-  Primarily used for tractor beam upgrades.
+  Mainly used for tractor beam upgrades.

 - **Tritanium**
-  Primarily used for idle and miscellaneous upgrades.
+  Mainly used for idle/other upgrades.

 - **Cubane**
-  Primarily used for Navigation and Refinery enhancements.
+  Mainly used for Navigation and refinery.

 ---

 ### Research

 1. **Tractor Quantity**
-   Adds an additional tractor beam to charge and deploy.
+   Gives an extra tractor beam to charge up and use.

 2. **Extra Refine Quantity**
-   Refines an extra asteroid per click within the refinery.
+   Refines an extra asteroid per click in refinery.

 3. **Refine Quality**
-   Improves refinery efficiency, yielding more resources from fewer asteroids.
+   Increases the efficiency of the refinery, more resources for less asteroids.

 4. **Scanner**
-   Enables tractor beams to prioritize harvesting the rarest asteroids, optimizing resource collection.
+   Tractor beams now target the highest rarity asteroid for optimal harvesting.

 Build your spaceship’s capabilities, manage resources strategically, and dominate the asteroid fields!